 If a seller does not provide an adequate disclosure statement in a specified manner, a buyer has the right to terminate an off-plan contract within certain parameters and certain prescribed time periods.

-Call our contract lawyers to answer your contract queries on 1300 590 613 or simply fill in the request form and we will respond promptly to you.
+Call our off-the-plan disputes team to answer your contract queries on 1300 590 613 or simply fill in the request form and we will respond promptly to you.